Artur-T-Malas/book-notes/README.md

 - [X] Use password type input for passwords
 - [X] Add either ~~breadcrumbs or~~ "back" links/buttons to Login, Register, Add Book and other subpages
 - [X] Make the calls to get login/register pages "GET" requests to /login or /register endpoint.
 But make the actual login/register requests be "POST" to the same endpoints
+- [ ] When failing to log in don't redirect to main page, and show an error instead
 - [X] Refine the `/books` API to be more all-purpose
 - [ ] Document the `/books` API
 - [ ] Have a limit of the queue of unverified books (e.g., 200 total and 10 per user), don't accept more when the limits are reached